ZIYU-DEEP/ZIYU-DEEP.github.io/_posts/2021-05-14-notes-IDS-revisited.md

 We could further prove that the lower bound of this problem is of order $\sqrt{\frac{d}{m} T}$, so the bound is order optimal to a $\sqrt{\log \left(\frac{d}{m}\right)}$ factor.

-## 5. Can We Do Better: Adaptive IDS?
+# 5. Can We Do Better: Adaptive IDS?
+(To be updated.)
+An extension could be exploration inside each inner loop.